-Pastoral care is a valued and important aspect of life at Maronite College of the Holy Family.
+Pastoral care is a valued aspect of life at Maronite College of the Holy Family.
 It underpins all we do both within the classroom and outside.
-Pastoral care is a concern for the total wellbeing of students including their spiritual, physical and social needs.
+Pastoral care is necessary for the total wellbeing of students including their spiritual, physical and social needs.

 Secondary Pastoral Care Program

-Over the College year we will provide a weekly time slot on certain Fridays specifically for pastoral care activities.
-This time set aside is used for mentoring, motivational talks by guest speakers, discussion time, opportunity to reflect on life goals, a chance to prepare students for the bigger world, as well as being taught how to best manage their time and how to prepare for exams.
+Over the College year, we will provide a weekly time slot on certain Fridays, specifically for pastoral care activities.
+This time is used for mentoring, motivational talks by guest speakers, discussion time, opportunity to reflect on life goals, a chance to prepare students for the bigger world, as well as being taught how to best manage their time and how to prepare for exams.
 The one-hour time slot for pastoral care has been of benefit both to students and staff.

 Be You is a national initiative aimed at promoting and protecting positive mental health in children and young people.
-Be You is led by Beyond Blue in partnership with Early Childhood Australia and headspace funded by the Australian Government.
-Be You’s vision is that every learning community is positive, inclusive and resilient – a place where every child, young person, educator and family can achieve their best possible mental health through promotion prevention and early intervention.
+Be You is led by Beyond Blue, in partnership with Early Childhood Australia and headspace, funded by the Australian Government.
+Be You’s vision is that every learning community is positive, inclusive and resilient – A place where every child, educator and family can achieve their best possible mental health through promotion prevention and early intervention.

-Our vision is for an education system in which every learning community is positive, inclusive and resilient, and where every child, young person, staff member, and family can achieve their best possible mental health.
-Our College promotes:
+Our vision is for an education system in which every learning community is positive, inclusive and resilient, and where every student, staff member, and family can achieve their best possible mental health.

 - Enhanced social and emotional wellbeing